kangjiecan/pizzaDelivery/README.md

-This SQL runs on MS sql
+This SQL queue verion runs on MS SQL